-Beach huts to inspire your next seaside stay
+Escape the heat: beach huts to inspire your seaside stay

 Beach huts, small and large coastal cabins and holiday retreats across the globe dedicated to the adoration of the seaside, are here to stay; grab a deck chair and get inspired by some of the genre’s finest